How to Make Decorative Frills for Turkey, Chicken or Crown Roast

 We can make decorative frills in advance and use them as need it.
 I use foil to make flexible fritters or what some people call turkey booties.
 As an example, I show how to make frills from napkins 13’x13′.

 *If we use very soft napkins to make frills, the napkin sticks to the bone itself.
-Just press the napkin to the bone and meat juice or fat works as glue and frill stick the bone easily (some people use a drop of water) I don’t suggest this method, because a piece of a napkin can get easily to the food and don’t always works as we want.
-Just add foil and it works every time great!
+Just press the napkin to the bone and meat juice or fat works as glue and the frill sticks to the bone easily (some people use a drop of water).
+I don’t suggest this method, because a piece of a napkin can easily get to the food and doesn’t always work as we want.
+The solution is to add foil!

 - Cut napkin in the half.

-2. Fold the napkin in half but leave 1″ on the bottom.
+2. Fold the napkin in half, but one side is 1″ longer.

-3. Make cuts and turn over, so our decor will be fluffy.
+3. Make cuts and turn the side out, so our decor will be fluffy.

 4. I use 2.5′ X 8′ foil stripe.
 Fold in like you can see in the photo.
 The foil will not appear from the right side of the fritter.

 5. Foil ears left on sides fold inside.
-Foil not appear outside the frill, if we roll around chicken or turkey bone.
+Foil does not appear outside the frill if we roll around a chicken or turkey bone.
+However, foil holds the frill in place.

 My favorite color is white for frills because it goes perfectly with any set of Holiday tables.
 However, we can try to use other colors as well.
 We can make decorative frills in different colors of napkins or paper.
 For example, my orange decorative frills on the ceramic bean pot in the photo below are great for a fall table setting.
-Easy to make festive decorations not only for food, but we can also place them on the dishes!
-And I repeat again, it is not only a decorative purpose, we protect guests’ hands from the hot dishes we serve.
+Easy to make festive decorations not only for food as a bone cover, but we can also place them on the dishes!
+And I repeat again, it is not only for decorative purposes, but we also protect guests’ hands from the hot dishes we serve in a fancy way.

 Decorative Frills On Other Dishes

-I am originally from Russia and is a very common technique to decorate the end of bird bones, meat served on a bone, dishes with a handle like on the photo to serve hot an appetizer, again not only a decorative purpose.
+I am originally from Russia and is a very common technique to decorate the end of bird bones, meat served on a bone, dishes with a handle like on the photo to serve hot appetizers, again not only for decorative purposes.
 In the photo, a dish called cocotnisa (кокотница).
-Cocotnisa is a very common dish served at Russian restaurants as hot appetizers.
+Cocotnisa is a very common dish served at Russian restaurants as a hot appetizer.
 For example, mushrooms in a sour cream sauce with cheese on top.
 The paper frills protect fingers from the heat on the dish.

-*We (I and my kids) brought these dishes on the photo from Russia in my luggage when we move to the USA over 20 years ago.
+*We (my kids and I) brought these dishes in the photo from Russia in my luggage when we moved to the USA over 20 years ago.
 My American husband was surprised to see what I was carrying in my luggage.
-I don’t use them often but I never regret we have carried them from one side of our planet to another.
+I don’t use them often, but I never regret that we have carried them from one side of our planet to another.

 Leave a Reply